JohnArcher/vscode-hollywood-mal/README.md

 * Windows

 In order to make use of the extension you need to buy a copy of Hollywood here: <https://www.hollywood-mal.com/purchase.html>

 More information about Hollywood is available here: <https://www.hollywood-mal.com>

 You can find the Hollywood documentation here: <https://www.hollywood-mal.com/docs/html/hollywood/>

-The version number of this plugin correspondes with the version number of Hollywood.
+*NOTICE*: The version number of this plugin correspondes with the version number of Hollywood.
 Therefore the first release version of this extension is 8.0.0.

 ## Features